-This occasional series, available only in electronic format, was launched in March 2003# Two CSRC Research Reports were produced this fiscal year.
-The third issue was cited in the New York Times and other media outlets# an Undocumented history: a Survey of Index Citations for Latino and Latina artists
+This occasional series, available only in electronic format, was launched in March 2003.
+Two CSRC Research Reports were produced this fiscal year.
+The third issue was cited in the New York Times and other media outlets.

-By Rita González, No# 2, August 2003
+An Undocumented History: A Survey of Index Citations for Latino and Latina Artists By Rita González, No. 2, August 2003

-Looking for Latino Fegulars on Prime-time television: the fall 2003-Season By Alison R. Hoffman and Chon A. Noriega, No. 3, April 2004
+LOOKING FOR LATINO REGULARS ON PRIME-TIME TELEVISION: THE FALL 2003 SEASON By Alison R. Hoffman and Chon A. Noriega, No. 3, April 2004